restful-api-description-language/RADL/README.md

 RADL
 ====

+In a REST API, the server provides options to a client in the form of hypermedia links in documents, and the main thing a client needs to know is how to locate and use these links in order to use the API.
+The main job of a REST API description is to provide this information to the client in the context of media type descriptions.
+Unfortunately, most REST service description languages and design methodologies focus on other concerns instead.

 RESTful API Description Language (RADL) is an XML vocabulary for describing Hypermedia-driven RESTful APIs.
-Unlike most REST description languages, RADL takes a purist approach to REST.
+The APIs it describes may use any media type, in XML, JSON, HTML, or any other format.
 The structure of a RADL description is based on media types, including the documents associated with a media type, links found in these documents, and the interfaces associated with these links.
-The APIs it describes may use any media type, in XML, JSON, HTML, or any other format.

 RADL can be used as a specification language or as run-time metadata to describe a service.
 A JSON representation of RADL is under development.

 See spec/RADL.html for documentation.